naturalness/sensibility/models/README.md

 Structure:

     .
+    ├── {language}.vocabulary.json
     ├── {model}
     │   ├── {language}.ext
     │   └── ...
     └── ...

-For example, the LSTM has two weights files serialized as HDF5, and a vocabulary, serialized as JSON.
+For example, the LSTM has two weights files serialized as HDF5.
+The JavaScript vocabulary, is serialized as JSON.
 Thus, for JavaScript, there resides the following files:

     .
+    ├── javascript.vocabulary.json
     └── lstm
         ├── javascript.b.hdf5
-        ├── javascript.f.hdf5
-        └── javascript.vocabulary.json
+        └── javascript.f.hdf5